US accuses China of backing away from free-trade commitments | Business

 The United States has accused China of failing to meet its commitments to the World Trade Organisation and says it is exploring new ways to combat aggressive Chinese trade practices.

-But Chad Bown of the Peterson Institute for International Trade calculated in a report last week that China has bought only 57 per cent of U.S. exports it had to committed to purchase.
+But Chad Bown of the Peterson Institute for International Trade calculated in a report last week that China has bought only 57% of U.S. exports it had to committed to purchase.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)